 For information on Project GO at other universities, see the Project GO website.

-To speak to a Project GO representative, email the ASU Project GO coordinator, Mr. Andrew Gunn, or call 480-965-4188 during Arizona business hours.
+To speak to a Project GO representative, email the ASU Project GO coordinator, Ms. Emily Hopkins, or call 480-965-4188 during Arizona business hours.

 For more information on CLI, contact the Arizona State University Critical Languages Institute.